danth/axyn/CONTRIBUTING.md

 ## Type Hints

 All code should use appropriate type hints.
-Names that are only used for type checking should be imported inside an `if TYPE_CHECKING:` block, with `from __future__ import annotations` outside the block to prevent errors at runtime.
+Names that are only used for type checking should be imported inside an `if TYPE_CHECKING:` block.

+`from __future__ import annotations` is currently required to allow type hints to be lazily evaluated, so they do not cause errors during normal usage.
+This can be removed once we require Python 3.14 or higher.